LovelaceSquare/lovelacesquare/Codes/Kernelize/README.txt

 # kernelize

-Convolve each signal in the input matrix with a set of normalized kernels, producing a 3‑way array of kernelized data.
+Convolve each signal in the input matrix with a bank of normalized kernels.
+Each kernel is typically Gaussian shaped and shifted across the signal, creating a third dimension representing kernel responses.
+The resulting tensor can be used for matched filtering or as features for classification tasks.
+The width and number of kernels determine the time resolution and coverage.

 ## Inputs
 - `D` (matrix): input data (samples × timepoints).